 The 2017 cash patronage checks will be available at the FCS Financial office that services your loan beginning March 20, 2018.
 Your branch office will host a member appreciation day on March 20, 2018, providing you an opportunity to visit with staff and pick up your patronage check.
 However, you do not have to attend the member appreciation event to receive your check.
 Any checks that are not picked up will be mailed by April 6, 2018.

 Who will be the payee on the patronage check?

 The patronage check will be made payable only to the primary member-owner as reflected in the Association’s records.

 Is the cash patronage payment taxable?

 Yes.
 The cash patronage payment is taxable and eligible member-owners should generally include the cash patronage payment in their 2018 taxable income.
 We encourage you to consult with your tax advisor about your specific situation.
 Non-corporate member-owners will receive an IRS 1099-PAT form early in 2018 for the cash patronage paid in 2018.
 IRS regulations do not require distribution of 1099-PAT for corporations.

 Why does FCS Financial offer a patronage program?

 As a cooperative, the FCS Financial patronage program allows our member-owners to share in our success.
-In December 2016, the Board of Directors made a Patronage Declaration that will return more than $12.5 million to our members in cash patronage for the 2016 calendar year.
-Since 2006, we have returned more than $73 million to our member-owners.
+In December 2017, the Board of Directors made a Patronage Declaration that will return more than $22 million to our members in cash patronage for the 2017 calendar year.
+Since 2006, we have returned nearly $95 million to our member-owners.